ricardoom/dominotrono/content/portfolio/nypl-shared-resources.md

       figcaption="The filters are functionally independent of Javascript, as well as keyboard and screen reader accessible"
     >}}

     {{< copy_wrapper
       class="details-grid__twoByTwo copy-block__right" >}}
-         In order to ensure each page rendered correctly we opted to use system fonts instead of the custom NYPL typeface.
+       To ensure each page rendered correctly, we opted to use system fonts instead of the custom NYPL typeface.
 An additional benefit would be that we would not be overtaxing our user's devices or data plans.
-In the cases where we do use a custom type face we restricted the amount of characters to the upper and lower case Roman alphabet with the knowledge that we would not need punctuation, numerals or other special characters.
+In the cases where we do use a custom typeface, we restricted the number of characters to the upper and lower case Roman alphabet with the knowledge that we would not need punctuation, numerals, or other special characters.
     {{< /copy_wrapper>}}

 {{< /section_wrapper>}}